Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Exact Verification of GNNs

-\paragraph{Verification objective} According to Definition~\ref{def:robustnode}, our objective is to verify that no admissible attribute or structural perturbation can make the prediction of the GNN inconsistent with the input graph for a target node.
+According to Definition~\ref{def:robustnode}, our objective is to verify that no admissible attribute or structural perturbation can make the prediction of the GNN inconsistent with the input {attributed directed} graph for a target node.
 Let the predicted class of target node $t$ be $\hat{c}_t$, where the set of classes is denoted by $C$.
 Then we set the following constraint: